-(This is something I wrote quite a long time ago, and when someone recently asked me if it was published anywhere, I told them that so far as I know, it isn't.
+(This is something I wrote quite a long time ago - it was presented on 7 February 1990 at the Brigham Young University SF Symposium, LTUE (Life, the Universe, and Everything) - and when someone recently asked me if it was published anywhere, I told them that so far as I know, it isn't.
 So I decided to publish it here.)

 Joseph Campbell, in his HERO WITH A THOUSAND FACES, discusses a pattern of storytelling that he and other anthropologists have discovered in cultures all over the world, in cultures that would appear to have developed the pattern quite independently of other cultures.
 The favored explanation for why this pattern has developed in so many places and without cultural borrowing, is that it is part of what Karl Jung called "the collective unconscious"--a kind of racial memory we all share because we are human.
 I would like to submit an elaboration on that explanation.